D7EAD/mkPIVM/README.md

 Your PIVM is hot and ready.
 That's the simplest path.
 Several other modes vary how aggressively the original instructions get virtualized, whether the output is a standalone blob or a patched PE, and whether the lift runs at all.

+# Showcase

+You can see a video of mkPIVM in action below, fully virtualizing a Meterpreter stager, injecting into explorer.exe, and us capturing a callback.
+Of course this is just an example, and mkPIVM can be applied to much more.

+See it [here](https://github.com/D7EAD/mkPIVM/raw/refs/heads/main/media/mkpivm-showcase.mp4).
+Hosted in ./media, can't embed sadly.

 ## Modes at a glance

 | Mode | Flags | What changes |